Data Tables for Lorentz and CPT Violation: I. Introduction

 A description of the summary tables is given in Sec.\ II.
 Information about the format and content of the data tables is presented in Sec.\ III, while Sec.\ IV provides an overview of the properties tables.
-The bibliography for the text and all the tables follows Sec.\ IV.
+The bibliography follows Sec.\ IV, and it covers the text and all the tables.